dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 These numbers are not achieved by any other wifi card I've ever tested under linux, or indeed, any other operating system.

+(The results with HT40 mode are a 5-15% improvement in throughput with a 30% decline in latency, not shown)

 If I had any one goal with the [make-wifi-fast project](https://www.bufferbloat.net), it has been to get wifi performing with sub-30ms latencies throughout its operating range, with 4 stations running full blast, making good gaming and voip